genaim/TP2_2425/practicas/P1/enunciado_en.md

 means package protected):

 -   `public void addEvent(Event e)`: adds the event `e` to the list of events.
-Recall that the list of events should be maintained sorted as described above.

 -   `public void advance()`: it advances the state of the simulation as follows (**the order is important!**):

     1.  increments the *simulation time* field by one.

-    2.  executes all events whose time is as current the *simulation time* and removes it from the list.
+    2.  executes all events whose time is as the current *simulation time* and removes them from the queue.

     3.  calls method `advance` of all junctions.